Dr. David Diener

 He has worked in education for more than fifteen years, both as a teacher and professor and also as an administrator.
 His numerous speaking engagements have taken him throughout the United States, as well as to South America and Europe.
 He also has taught a wide spectrum of graduate, undergraduate, and upper-school courses in a variety of locations, including Bogotá, Colombia; Bloomington, Indiana; Stony Brook, New York; Fort Worth, Texas; and Hillsdale, Michigan.

-Dr. Diener currently works at Hillsdale College, where he is the headmaster of Hillsdale Academy and a lecturing professor of education.
+Dr. Diener currently works at Hillsdale College, where he is an assistant professor of education.
 He and his wife have four children and are passionate about classical Christian education and the impact it can have on the church, our society, and the world.

 Consulting and Speaking Topics